 STEP 1 – Prep Your Floors & trim

 You’ll likely want to remove the baseboard trim in your room if it’s touching the floor.

-If you opt to remove it, use a pry bar to gently pull it away from the wall which should leave it intact and allow you to reattach rather than replace.
+If you opt to remove it, use a pry bar to gently pull it away from the wall which should leave it intact and allow you to reattach rather than replace it.

 TIP: On a piece of painter’s tape, mark each board as to which wall it goes on.
 If one wall has multiple boards, mark each section going left to right (ie: west wall section 1).

 If your floors are near perfect and don’t have any excess residue, paint or other things that would make your floors look less than perfect you can skip the sanding.

-This thing does kick up a lot of dust so I got sheets of plastic and tried to separate the rooms I was doing from the rest of the house and to hide the kitchen cabinets and countertops.
+This thing does kick up a lot of dust so I got plastic sheeting and tried to separate the rooms I was doing from the rest of the house and to hide the kitchen cabinets and countertops.

 You want the floors to be relatively smooth and to remove any sealer, glue or wax that could have been on there.

-In my home the original slab was obviously not totally level so they had used some kind of leveling compound.
+In my home, the original slab was obviously not totally level so they had used some kind of leveling compound.
 This looks and feels similar to concrete but was rougher and applied in patches so it was easy to spot.
-Know going in to the process that this will not stain as dark as the rest of the concrete.
+Know going into the process that this will not stain as dark as the rest of the concrete.